MinmusLin/MinmusLin.github.io/_pages/about.md

 <div class="paper-box-text" markdown="1">
 - *2023 / 03 - 2024 / 03*, Access Control Mask Detection System

-  *Provincial-level College Student Innovation Training Project - Lead Researcher*
+  *Provincial-level Student Innovation Training Project - Lead Researcher*

   - Post-COVID-19, mask-wearing became essential to prevent virus spread.
 Our team developed a real-time mask detection system using YOLOv8 for access control in high-traffic areas.
   - Design and deploy a system to detect mask usage and proper wearing, reducing manual monitoring in places like schools and transit hubs.